Mechanical Eating: Why Eating on a Schedule Can Actually Help Your Body

 The Problem With "Wait Until You're Hungry"

-Waiting for hunger that doesn't come leads to continued undereating, which keeps the body deprived and hunger signals suppressed.
+If hunger cues are absent or unreliable, the advice to listen to your body becomes difficult to follow.
+Waiting for hunger that doesn't come leads to undereating, which keeps the body deprived and the signals suppressed even further.
 Mechanical eating is designed to interrupt this cycle.

-This consistency sends your body a message: food is coming reliably.
-Over time, with adequate and regular nourishment, your body begins to trust that food will be available.
-Only then do hunger and fullness signals start to return and normalize.
+The consistency is the point.
+It sends your body a clear signal: food is coming reliably.
+Over time, with regular nourishment, your body begins to trust that food will be available.
+That's when hunger and fullness signals start to return and normalize on their own.

 It's Not Forever

 The goal isn't to eat mechanically forever.
-It's to create conditions that allow natural hunger and fullness signals to return.
-For some people, this takes weeks.
-For others, months.
+It's to create the conditions that allow natural hunger and fullness signals to come back.
+For some people this takes weeks.
+For others it takes longer.

-As your body becomes consistently nourished, you'll notice shifts.
+As your body becomes consistently nourished, you'll start to notice shifts.
 Hunger may return gradually.
 Fullness may feel less extreme.
 Energy stabilizes.
-Food obsession decreases.
-These changes signal that your body is beginning to trust its needs will be met.
+These changes are a sign that your body is starting to trust that its needs will be met.

 It's Not About Control